 the faces behind the label

 Jingalla is a family partnership owned and managed by Barry and Shelley Coad.
 Established in 1979, we have been producing award winning, cool climate wines since our first vintage in 1982.
-In 2021 Jingalla celebrates 40 vintages of winemaking.

 This charismatic, vivacious Blonde Dynamo is the lifeblood of Jingalla Wines.
 Shelley is the Captain responsible for keeping the Jingalla boat afloat and uses her boundless enthusiasm showcasing Jingalla’s wonderful wines as well as promoting other treasures that the Porongurup region has to offer.
 Shelley co-ordinates winemaking decisions and wine sales.